Bihar 4th phase: Giriraj Singh, Kanhaiya Kumar, Ram Chandra Paswan main contestants

 This is the seat where don-turned-politicians have enjoyed hegemony.

-A total of 19 candidates are in the fray from Munger parliamentary constituency, but the main fight is between JD (U) candidate Rajiv Ranjan Singh and Neelam Devi of Congress, the wife of MLA Anant Singh, who has several criminal cases registered against him.
+A total of 19 candidates are in the fray from Munger parliamentary constituency, but the main fight is between JD(U) candidate Rajiv Ranjan Singh and Neelam Devi of Congress, the wife of MLA Anant Singh, who has several criminal cases registered against him.

 Also Read | Can Kanhaiya Kumar keep BJP at bay in 'Leningrad of Bihar'?